Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Traditional programs maintain inventory.
 20x requires that inventory be generated automatically, in real time, from authoritative sources.
 Different verb, different architecture.

-• MAS-CSO-TPR: document third-party information resources (usage, justification, mitigations)
+• MAS-CSO-TPR: document third-party information resources (usage, justification, mitigations, compensating controls)

-KSI-PIY-01 is the hard differentiator.
+KSI-PIY-GIV is the hard differentiator.
 It does not ask whether you have an inventory.
-It asks whether your inventory is generated automatically from authoritative sources in real time.
+It asks whether your inventory is generated automatically from authoritative sources, in real time, whenever it is needed.
 That rules out spreadsheets, manual edits, and quarterly update rituals.

 The pain we lived